Concealing or misrepresenting the publisher’s location

 Fabricating the history dates of articles

-To my knowledge, nobody has yet unearthed this smoking firearm from the archives of unscholarly publishers’ journals.
+To my knowledge, nobody has previously unearthed this smoking firearm from the archives of unscholarly publishers’ journals.
 Google Volume 7, Issue 1 of Bioinfo Publications’ Advances in Computational Research.
 Look at the second paper, by Dar.
 It was received on 18 December 2014 and accepted on 15 January, 2015.
 Move on now to the third paper, by Siddiqui et al. Oddly enough it was received on the same day, 18 December, and completed its peer review in exactly 4 weeks, just like Dar’s paper, hence accepted 15 January.
 What are the chances that the same coincidence will be sustained yet again with the fourth paper, by Bele and Desai?
 Check: 18 December, 15 January.
 Astonishing!
 One’s astonishment begins to pale after half a dozen more papers with identical histories.
 And once the paper count hits 20 and nothing has changed, we feel confident, and rightly so, that all 44 papers in that issue were received on the same day and accepted on the same day.
 Why did I omit the first paper, by Rathi et al?
 Because the acceptance date was misprinted.
 Such a shame that an error should creep into the details of the archive – shakes our confidence that the information we are given there is true.

 An isolated case?
 On the contrary, the phenomenon is widespread and can take unlikely forms.
 We find this, for instance: